Days

 Project managers can be sometimes classified into 3 groups: Project Manager I, Project Manager II, and Project Manager III.
 The primary difference between these positions is the number and size of projects you can manage and the amount of experience you have in project management.

-As a project manager with a MBA degree you’ll have the opportunity to progress to senior program manager or to C-suite executives roles if this is your goal.
+As a project manager with an MBA degree you’ll have the opportunity to progress to senior program manager or to C-suite executive roles if this is your goal.

 2. Project Management Consultant

 Project management consultants may work independently or for a consulting firm.
-This role allows you to work with new teams and organizations on a regular basis.
+This role allows you to work with new teams and organizations regularly.

 Some common benefits of being an independent consultant are: